-- A. Mulberry Health Inc. funds the Company in order to support ongoing operations and meet the reserve requirements established by the ODI. - B. The Company received capital contributions of \$14,000,000 and \$1,710,000 in the nine months ending December 31, 2018 and December 31, 2017, respectively from its parent Mulberry. - C. A summary of the contributions is as follows:
+A. Oscar Health Inc. f.k.a Mulberry Health Inc. funds the Company in order to support ongoing operations and meet the reserve requirements established by the ODI.

+B. Not Applicable

+C. A summary of the contributions is as follows:

-Fiscal year ended Amount
+Fiscal Year Ended Amount

-2017 \$ 3,909,900

-2018 \$ 22,000,000
+2019 6,000,000

+2020 -

-Total at December 31, 2018 \$ 25,909,000
+Total at December 31, 2020 6,000,000

-The cash was accounted for as a capital contribution credited to additional paid in capital and common stock.
+The cash and receivables from parent was accounted for as a capital contribution credited to additional paid in capital and common stock.

+D. The Company was due to pay \$719,708 to its affiliate Mulberry Management Corporation as of December 31, 2020 for operating expenses paid on The Company's behalf.
+The Company is billed 30 days following the close of the month and will then reimburse these amounts 15 days after receipt of invoice.

+E. None

-- D. The Company was due to pay \$1,721,324 to parent and affiliate companies Mulberry Health Inc, Mulberry Management Corporation, and Oscar Insurance Corporation as of December 31, 2018 for operating expenses paid on their behalf.
-The terms of settlement require that these amounts be settled 60 days after receipt of invoice. - E. None. - F. Certain General and Administrative costs, including personnel and facility costs as well as charges for legal, marketing and accounting services are paid by Mulberry Management Corporation and subsequently reimbursed by affiliated companies. - G. All outstanding shares of The Company are owned by the parent company, Mulberry Health Inc, an insurance holding company domiciled in the State of Delaware. - H. The Company owns no shares of an upstream, intermediate, or ultimate parent, either directly or indirectly. - I-N. None
+F. Certain general and administrative costs, including personnel and facility costs as well as charges for legal, marketing and accounting services are paid by Mulberry Management Corporation and subsequently reimbursed by affiliated companies.

+G. All outstanding shares of the Company are owned by the parent company, Oscar Health Inc. f.k.a Mulberry Health Inc., an insurance holding company domiciled in the State of Delaware.

+H. The Company owns no shares of an upstream, intermediate, or ultimate parent, either directly or indirectly.

+I-O. None

-11. Debt
+11. Debt - Not Applicable